10 Exotic, Unusual, and Weird Fruits and Veggies

 Buddha's Hand Fruit

 Let me introduce a very weird looking fruit to you.
 Please meet Buddha's Hand.
 Buddha's Hand also goes by the name Fingered Citron or Bushukan.
 What are you?
 You may ask.
 A citron fruit will be the response, and you'll be shocked.
 This fruit, which looks like a creepy yellow hand or maybe a yellow squid, is in the same category as lemons and limes.

 Native to southwestern China and northeastern India, Buddha's Hand is said to be very aromatic with a smell similar to violets.
 It's used for decorative purposes, and the rind is used to make jam and to flavor spirits.

-The osange orange is also know as Hedge Apple, Hedge Ball, Horse Apple, Green Brains, Monkey Balls or Mock Orange and is native to the mid-western and south-eastern United States.
+The Osange orange is also known as Hedge Apple, Hedge Ball, Horse Apple, Green Brains, Monkey Balls or Mock Orange and is native to the mid-western and southeastern United States.

 Crosnes (pronounced "crones") is the French name of this root vegetable and member of the mint family.
 It's also referred to as Chinese Artichokes and chorogi, probably due to the rich flavor which is similar to that of artichokes.

 Although I love artichokes, I'd be a bit hesitant of eating this artichoke-tasting veggie since it looks so much like a caterpillar's.

 How are crosnes used?
 They get pickled, sauteed or eaten as a garnish on salads.